tc39/proposal-import-attributes/README.md

-# ES Module Attributes
+# ES Module Attributes and JSON modules

 Champions: Sven Sauleau ([@xtuc](https://github.com/xtuc)), Daniel Ehrenberg ([@littledan](https://github.com/littledan)), Myles Borins ([@MylesBorins](https://github.com/MylesBorins)), and Dan Clark ([@dandclark](https://github.com/dandclark))

-Status: Stage 1
+Status: Stage 1.

+Please leave any feedback you have in the [issues](http://github.com/littledan/proposal-module-attributes/issues)!

 ## Synopsis

-The ES Module Attributes proposal is an investigation into providing inline syntax for module import statements to pass on more information alongside the module specifier, with an initial aim to support non-JS ESM module types.
+The ES Module Attributes and JSON modules proposal adds:
+- An inline syntax for module import statements to pass on more information alongside the module specifier
+- An initial application for such attributes in supporting JSON modules in a common way across JavaScript environments

 ## Motivation

-As one example of an application: standards-track JSON ESM modules were [proposed](https://github.com/w3c/webcomponents/issues/770) to allow JavaScript modules to easily import JSON data files, similarly to how they are supported in many nonstandard JavaScript module systems.
-This idea quickly got broad support from web developers and browsers, and was merged into HTML, with an implementation created by Microsoft.
+Standards-track JSON ES modules were [proposed](https://github.com/w3c/webcomponents/issues/770) to allow JavaScript modules to easily import JSON data files, similarly to how they are supported in many nonstandard JavaScript module systems.
+This idea quickly got broad support from web developers and browsers, and was merged into HTML, with an implementation for V8/Chromium created by Microsoft.

 However, in [an issue](https://github.com/w3c/webcomponents/issues/839), Ryosuke Niwa (Apple) and Anne van Kesteren (Mozilla) proposed that security would be improved if some syntactic marker were required when importing JSON modules and similar module types which cannot execute code, to prevent a scenario where the responding server unexpectedly provides a different MIME type, causing code to be unexpectedly executed.
 The solution was to somehow indicate that a module was JSON, or in general, not to be executed, somewhere in addition to the MIME type.